Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 where $p$ is a special puncture of $\Gamma$. \end{lma}

 The capping orientation of $\Gamma$ is given similar as the case of 2-pieces.
 That is, let $p_0, p_1, p_2$ be the punctures of $\Gamma$ ordered in the counterclockwise direction along the boundary of the standard domain of $\Gamma$ so that $p_0$ represents the positive puncture.
-Then we have the following. \begin{lma} There is an integer $\sigma_{Y_0}$, depending only on $|\mu(p_i)|$, $i=0,1,2$, so that the capping orientation is given by
+Assume further that